clicon/clixon-docs/datastore.rst

 `Startup`
    The configuration datastore holding the configuration loaded by the device when it boots.
 Only present on devices that separate the startup configuration datastore from the running configuration datastore.

-Note that there may appear other datastores, Clixon is not limited to the three datastores above.
-For example, a `tmp` datastore appears in several cases as an intermediate datastore.
+There are also other datastores, Clixon is not limited to the three datastores above.
+For example:

+`tmp`
+   The tmp datastore appears in several cases as an intermediate datastore.
+`Rollback`
+   If the confirmed-commit feature is enabled, the rollback datastore holds the running datastore as it existed before the confirm commit.
+If a cancel or timeout occurs, the rollback datastore is used to revert to.

 Datastore files
 ===============
 The mandatory `CLICON_XMLDB_DIR` option determines where the